lesterchan/wp-polls/README.md

 ## Changelog

 ### Version 2.65
+* NEW: Supports TinyMCE 4.0 For WordPress 3.9
 * NEW: Added Poll ID after adding it
 * FIXED: Use SITECOOKIEPATH instead of COOKIEPATH.
 * FIXED: Use http://ipinfo.io instead of http://ws.arin.net to get check IP information.